 A voluntary leaving of employment requires an intention to terminate the employment relationship accompanied by an overt act of carrying out that intention.
 Local Lodge #1426 v.
-Wilson Trailer, 289 N.W.2d 608, 612 (lowa 1980).
-The claimant's intention to voluntarily leave work was evidenced by her words and actions.
-She told the employer that she was leaving and quit work.
+Wilson Trailer, 289 N.W.2d 608, 612 (Iowa 1980).
+The claimant's intention to voluntarily leave work was evidenced by her actions.
+She stopped appearing for work.
 There was no evidence presented at the hearing of good cause attributable to the employer.
 The claimant voluntarily quit without good cause attributable to the employer.
 Benefits are denied.